Runaway Love (En Vogue song): Reception

-Dave Sholin from the Gavin Report complimented the writers for continuing to "demonstrate their production genius".
-Another editor, Kelly Woo called the song "a masterpiece of harmony and tight production that captures the energy of their earlier works.
-Their vocal performance is incomparable and uncompromising-perfection!"
-Pan-European magazine Music & Media noted that with "one foot in history and the other one in the swingbeat era, these girls are moving closer to becoming the Pointer Sisters of our time."
-Ralph Tee from Music Weeks RM Dance Update stated that the group "have never sounded sweeter than on this stylish, lilting two stepper with harmonies to send shivers down the spine."
-Another editor, James Hamilton described it as a "funkily wukka-wukked mumbling and cooing slinky roller".
-James Hunter from Vibe complimented "the gorgeus skating harmonies" on this "groove".

 Commercial reception

-The single was released to radio in late August 1993 and was immediately added to airplay rotation, debuting on the Hot 100 Airplay at #31 the week of September 4, 1993.
+The single was released to radio in late August 1993 and was immediately added to airplay rotation, debuting on the US Hot 100 Airplay at #31 the week of September 4, 1993.
 The physical single was not released until almost two months later, after maximum airplay had been reached, resulting in the failure of the single to peak within the Top 40 of the Billboard Hot 100.
+In Europe, it debuted and peaked at number 83 in its first week on the Eurochart Hot 100 on 16 October 1993, after charting in the UK, where it peaked at number 36.
+On the Music Week Dance Singles chart, it was more successful, reaching number ten, as well as peaking at number nine on the Music & Media European Dance Radio Chart.
+"Runaway Love" was also a top-30 hit in Canada, a top-50 hit in the Netherlands, and a top-70 hit in Australia.

 Failure of the single to chart higher was possibly due to "Runaway Love" initially being available only on the EP.
 The EP had been released shortly after the single was issued and was considered an album not a single.
 However, the single manage to peak within the Top 20 on US Pop and US R&B airplay.